wework/plasma/README.md

 ### Creating a Pull Request

-1. When you're ready, pushyour  branch to Github and create a pull request.
+1. When you're ready, push your  branch to Github and create a pull request.
 2. If you've made visual changes, include screenshots.
 3. PR will be reviewed
 4. When PR is accepted, it will be merged into master.